xNul/palworld-host-save-fix/README.md

 4. Copy the entire new server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with all the new characters!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
 5. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
 If the path does not have `uesave.exe` at the end, it's wrong.
 6. **Make a backup of your save!** This is an experimental script and has known bugs so always keep a backup copy of your save.
-7. For each player's corresponding new GUID and old GUID pair, run the script using the command in the Usage section.
+7. For each player's corresponding new GUID and old GUID pair, run the script using the command in the [Usage section](#usage).
 8. Have each player join the server with their fixed character.
-9. If, after 5 minutes of play, a player's Pals won't attack for them or do work in their base, have them follow the \[Pal bug\] workaround to fix them.
+9. If, after 5 minutes of play, a player's Pals won't attack for them or do work in their base, have them follow the [\[Pal bug\] workaround](#pal-bug) to fix them.

 ## How to migrate a Windows dedicated server save to co-op

-This should be possible but I haven't tried it yet.
+[Apparently this is possible](https://github.com/xNul/palworld-host-save-fix/issues/12#issuecomment-1904052304) but I haven't tried it yet.
 Instructions should be very similar to "How to migrate a co-op save to a Windows dedicated server" but where you use the `00000000000000000000000000000001` GUID as the new GUID and the player's current GUID on the dedicated server as the old GUID.

-If someone wants to make sure this kind of migration works and then create the instructions to do it, I'll accept a PR for them.
+If someone wants to make sure this kind of migration works and then create the instructions to do it, I'd accept a PR for them.

 ## Known bugs